beheh/flaps/README.md

 # Flaps

-Flaps is a lightweight library for rate limiting requests in your PHP application.
+Flaps is a fully configurable library for rate limiting requests in your PHP application.
+The library supports custom storage backends, throttling strategies and violation handlers for flexible integration into any project.

-## Why rate limiting?
+## Benefits

 There are many benefits from rate limiting your web application.
 At any point in time your server(s) could be hit by a huge number of requests from one or many clients.
 These could be:
 - Malicious clients trying to degrade your applications performance